Parker Ito

 Parker Ito (born 1986) is a contemporary artist.
-He is fourth generation Japanese American, or Yonsei, living and working in Los Angeles.
+He is a fourth-generation Japanese American, or Yonsei, living and working in Los Angeles.

 Life

-Parker Ito was born in 1986 in Long Beach, California, and was raised there.
-When Ito was younger, he acted and sang on television.
-Before becoming a professional artist, he aspired to become a professional skateboarder and held a job painting oil derricks in Los Angeles.
+Parker Ito was born and raised in Long Beach, California.
+In his youth, he acted and sang on television.
+Before becoming a professional artist, he aspired to become a professional skateboarder and worked painting oil derricks in Los Angeles.

 Art practice

-Ito creates paintings, sculptures and video works by drawing upon his experience online as both artist and audience.
-In promotion for Ito's residency at MGM Resorts in Las Vegas, art critic and curator Nicolas Bourriaud wrote of Ito's work, “The works of ...
+Ito creates paintings, sculptures, and video works by drawing upon his experience online as both an artist and an audience.
+In promoting Ito's residency at MGM Resorts in Las Vegas, art critic and curator Nicolas Bourriaud wrote of Ito's work, “The works of ...
 Parker Ito have no origin, no source code.
-They are made in the form of circuits – they proliferate and surge.”
+They are made in circuits – they proliferate and surge.”

 Production

-One element of Ito's working style involves hiring paid assistants to produce works.
-He insists on paying them a fair wage and allows for the produced works to be made in the style of the hired hand.
-This strategy was used in his body of work The Most Infamous Girl in the History of the Internet, a project created while he was still attending California College of the Arts in Oakland.
+One element of Ito's working style involves hiring paid assistants to produce work.
+He allows for the produced works to be made in the style of the hired hand.
+This strategy was used in his body of work, The Most Infamous Girl in the History of the Internet, a project created while he was still attending California College of the Arts in Oakland.
 For this work, a popular stock photo which features a young girl wearing a backpack on a college campus was manually reproduced and manipulated through painting in several different styles and interpretations.
-The lack of a cohesive visual style has become synonymous with Ito's practice.

-The use of hired hands was also notably used to produce the works shown at White Cube gallery in London for his exhibition Part 2: Nora Berman, Blackwidow LA, Parker Cheeto, Carey Garris, Justin John Greene, Celia Hollander, Daniel Lane, Lee Marshall and Orion Martin: Maid in Heaven / En Plein Air in Hell (My Beautiful Dark and Twisted Cheeto Problem), 2014.
-In this show, all of his assistants received credit as artists, leading people to believe it was a group exhibition.
+The use of hired hands was also notably used to produce the works shown at the White Cube gallery in London for his exhibition Part 2: Nora Berman, Blackwidow LA, Parker Cheeto, Carey Garris, Justin John Greene, Celia Hollander, Daniel Lane, Lee Marshall and Orion Martin: Maid in Heaven / En Plein Air in Hell (My Beautiful Dark and Twisted Cheeto Problem), 2014.

+Ito is known for producing very high volumes of work, once writing, "I heard that Picasso made around 250,000 works in his lifetime.
+I could make that many jpegs in five years.
+And when I say five years, I mean five minutes."